WHO IS ED CRAIG?

 the typical labor and consumable costs required for the over sized vee groove

-has spent a life time solving Miller, Lincoln, Hobart, ESAB,
+has spent decades solving Miller, Lincoln, Hobart, ESAB,

 the welding industry from 1987 to 2007 is the fact that in that time period he

 assisted over 1000 companies in North America.
 The companies had purchased pulsed

 MIG equipment or Inverters for either their manual or robot cells.
 These weld

 shops had one thing in common, the weld shops could not produce consistent, stable

 arcs on carbon steel welds.
 The MIG equipment manufactures who sold the pulsed

 equipment provided no solutions and when I visited the weld shops I would turn